Onboarding a component from GitLab with the CLI

 Create a

 Component.yamlfile locally.ExampleComponent.yamlobjectapiVersion: appstudio.redhat.com/v1alpha1 kind: Component (1) metadata: name: <component-name> namespace: <namespace> annotations: build.appstudio.openshift.io/request: configure-pac build.appstudio.openshift.io/pipeline: '{"name":"<name-of-the-pipeline-to-use>","bundle":"latest"}' (2) git-provider: gitlab (3) git-provider-url: https://gitlab.com (4) spec: application: <owning-application-name> (5) componentName: <component-name> source: git: url: https://gitlab.com/your-org/your-repo.git (6) revision: main (7) context: ./ (8) dockerfileUrl: Containerfile (9) containerImage: <oci-repository-to-push-image-to> (10)1 A component is required to map to a git repository to build.
 2 Optional: If used, it should point to a configured pipeline.
 If not specified, the default configured pipeline will be used.
-3 Optional: Use if you are building a component from GitLab.
-4 Optional: Configure with the provider URL if you are building a component from GitLab.
+3 Use the gitlabvalue.4 Configure with the provider URL.
 5 Each component belongs to one application.
 That application should be defined in the same file if it does not already exist.
 6 URL for the source repository.
 This MUST use the https://[…]format for cloning a repository.7 Optional: Branch to build in the repository.
 If not specified, the default branch will be used.
 8 Optional: The context to build within the git repository.
 If not specified, the default defined in the configured pipeline will be used.
 9 Optional: Path to the Containerfile within the context.
 If not specified, the default value of "Dockerfile" will be used.
 10 Optional: If the image controller is not deployed, this is required.
 You must create a registry secret that has permissions to push and pull for the specified path.
 If an ImageRepository is created, this should be omitted.
-Request annotation 'build.appstudio.openshift.io/request' can be set also to 'configure-pac-no-mr' and then during onboarding the onboarding MR won’t be created and users will have to create pipeline run yaml files for the component manually. -
+You can also set the 'build.appstudio.openshift.io/request' annotation to 'configure-pac-no-mr'.
+If you use this value, a merge request is not created during onboarding, and you must create the pipeline run YAML files for the component manually. -

 Create an